joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 Over time, the _relative_ noise -- that is, variation based on compute capability itself -- for that top track pretty eventually becomes larger than the entire range of the lower curves.

 The left side of this longer chart is important -- compared to the later growth, it's nearly flat.
 The variation in capabilities, and the noise, barely register.
 The first graph was a close-up of part of those early years, where the noise dominates.
 Later on, it's a completely different story.
-A big question: where on this graph is _now?_
+A big anc conentious question: where on this graph is _today?_

-These relations have limits, and sometimes variations can even point _down_ -- larger monitors slow down web browsers, for instance.
+These relations have limits, and sometimes noisy variations can even point _down_ -- larger monitors slow down web browsers, for instance.
 Amdahl's Law, limits of fabbing, network latencies, consumption of compute and network bandwidth by freeloading advertisers, supply chain issues, political constraints on shipping -- they have impacts, but over time each of them fade.

 ## _But what does this have to do with the Thirty Years' War?_

 Quick recap: The Thirty Years' War essentially shredded the internals of the Holy Roman Empire.
 Some parts of it saw as many as 50% of the local population dead.
 The Holy Roman Empire had been set up and crowned way back in 800 AD by the Pope, and declared the only "true legal inheritor" of the Roman Empire.
 After 30 years of nearly everyone in Europe fighting everyone else, the Empire was reduced to a fraction of its size and, importantly, the Pope was no longer calling the shots.
-The war was, in many ways, because _they knew what was coming_ and by 1648's Peace of Westphalia they'd realized they could not stop it.
+The war was, in many ways, because _the Vatican knew what was coming_ and by 1648's Peace of Westphalia they'd realized they could not stop it.
 After that, it was the Kings and Princes who decided which versions of God and Church were to be allowed or disallowed.
 Adios, Papa.

-The thing is, the Pope and Catholicism didn't ever _disappear_ -- the authority was reduced, and has kept shrinking through history as Napoleon feels okay arresting Pius VI in 1769 and Pius VII in 1809 or Mussolini isolating Pius XI's authority to only two square miles around the Vatican in 1929.
+The thing is, the Pope and Catholicism didn't ever fully _disappear_ -- their authority was reduced, and has kept shrinking through history as Napoleon feels okay arresting Pius VI in 1769 and Pius VII in 1809 or Mussolini isolating Pius XI's authority to only two square miles around the Vatican in 1929.

-Likewise the Holy Roman Empire limped on for quite a while, but in such a reduced state that Voltaire could mock it in _Customs_ as "neither Holy nor Roman, nor an Empire."
+Likewise the Holy Roman Empire limped on for quite a while, but in such a reduced state that Voltaire could mock it in his essay _Customs_ as "neither Holy nor Roman, nor an Empire."

-Browsers won't disappear -- but over time their value continues to decline, being reduced to a framework for retailers and a few small games, all of which see the _real_ action being performed offline on the growing arrays of servers and compute clusters.
+Similarly, browsers won't disappear -- but over time their value continues to decline, being reduced to a framework for retailers and a few small games, all of which see the _real_ action being performed offscreen on the growing arrays of servers and compute clusters.

 ## Another Parallel: Radio

 If European history isn't a good analogy for you, consider instead radio and television.
 Amazingly, _television came first_ -- George Carey's "Selenium camera" of 1876 was already in _Scientific American_ for the June 5, 1880 edition, years before Marconi was giving demonstrations.
 Images sent over radio waves were a real thing by the 1920's but the experience was expensive and not all that great.
-Radio media dominated, but Farnsworth's invention of _electronic_ television (rather than mechanics for aiming the beam) in 1927 put the technology on a growing exponential curve.
+Radio media dominated, but Farnsworth's 1927 invention of _electronic_ television (rather than using mechanical beam-aiming) put the technology on an exponential curve of improvements.

 The big split happened around 1950, as these charts from <a href="https://saylordotorg.github.io/text_understanding-media-and-culture-an-introduction-to-mass-communication/s12-01-the-evolution-of-television.html">Saylor</a> and <a href="https://www.sciencedirect.com/topics/social-sciences/radio-listeners">Science Direct</a> reveal.